How to Stream from iPad to TV Free — No Apple TV

-Want to stream iPad to TV and watch web videos on the big screen?
-This guide covers everything you need to know about casting from iPad to any TV wirelessly — no Apple TV required.
-Whether you have an iPad Pro, iPad Air, iPad Mini, or the standard iPad, CastBrowser lets you cast to Chromecast, Roku, Fire TV, Samsung, and any Smart TV for free.
+Want to stream from iPad to TV for free, without buying an Apple TV?
+This guide shows you how to cast iPad to supported TVs wirelessly — no Apple TV, no AirPlay, no subscription.
+Whether you have an iPad Pro, iPad Air, iPad Mini, or the standard iPad, CastBrowser sends compatible videos from websites on your iPad straight to Chromecast, Roku, Fire TV, Samsung, LG, Sony, or other DLNA Smart TVs at source quality.

-How Do I Cast My iPad to My TV?
+How Do I Stream from My iPad to My TV (Without Apple TV)?

-The easiest way to cast iPad to TV is with CastBrowser — a free browser app for iPad that detects videos on any website and sends them directly to your TV.
-Unlike AirPlay, which only works with Apple TV or AirPlay 2-compatible TVs, CastBrowser supports Chromecast, Roku, Fire TV, Samsung, LG, Sony, and every other DLNA-enabled Smart TV on your network.
+The easiest way to cast iPad to TV is with CastBrowser — a free browser app for iPad that detects playable non-DRM videos on compatible websites and sends them directly to your TV.
+Unlike AirPlay, which only works with Apple TV or AirPlay 2-compatible TVs, CastBrowser supports Chromecast, Roku, Fire TV, Samsung, LG, Sony, and other DLNA-enabled Smart TVs on your network.

 CastBrowser works on every modern iPad model, including the iPad Pro (M4), iPad Air (M3), iPad Mini (A17 Pro), and iPad 10th generation.
 It supports both landscape and portrait orientation, so you get a full desktop-class browsing experience on iPad's larger display.